Questions about how to stream

 It's available via streaming on hulu, Playstation Vue, Sling and YouTube TV.

-You can stream Hallmark movies on-demand using the Hallmark Movies Now app for $5.99/month or $49.99/year.
+To stream Hallmark movies on-demand, use the Hallmark Movies Now app.
 You can also watch both Hallmark Channel and Hallmark Movies & Mysteries on fuboTV, Sling TV or Philo.

 The HBO NOW app is available on several platforms as a subscription service.